containers/buildah/docs/buildah-bud.md

 **--tls-verify** *bool-value*

-Require HTTPS and verify certificates when talking to container registries (defaults to true).
+Require HTTPS and verification of certificates when talking to container registries (defaults to true).
 TLS verification cannot be used when talking to an insecure registry.

 **--ulimit** *type*=*soft-limit*[:*hard-limit*]